Creating your personal website using Quarto

 2

-Note: toc: true here (in _quarto.yml) renders a navigation menu on all web pages by default (but we can update options on a page-by-page basis e.g. we set toc: false in our index.qmd YAML)
+Note that the default toc: true here (in _quarto.yml) renders a navigation menu on all web pages by default (but you can override options on a page-by-page basis)

 3